How to file a Tennessee annual report

 Filing your Tennessee annual report through the Tennessee portal (TNCaB System) takes under 10 minutes per entity when you follow these steps:

-1. Access the portal via the Secretary of State’s Business Services section and select “Annual Report Filing."
+1. Access the portal via the Secretary of State's Business Services section and select "Annual Report Filing."
+You must first create a TNCaB account if you don't have one.
 You can log in using your SOS Control Number (fastest) or your business name plus formation date.

 2. Verify information on the displayed data pre-filled from previous filings.
 Check your principal address, registered agent details, and officer information.
-Pay special attention to your NAICS code—outdated codes cause delays.
+Note: NAICS codes are optional and not required by the state.

 3. Make updates and fix any incorrect information by clicking on the editable fields.
 Changes are saved as you move between sections.